Updated: Aug 14

 Author(s): Ali El-sayed

 The lack of a reasonable work-life balance is a growing issue that has been gaining recognition and frustration by employees in recent years.
 Workers are finding themselves dedicating extra time to their jobs outside of their normal work week.
-This issue was further escalated with the onset of employees working from home during the Coronavirus pandemic.
+This issue was further escalated with the onset of employees working from home during the COVID-19 pandemic.
 As employees adjusted to working from home, their work slowly creeped into their personal lives as their homes slowly became their offices.
-Employees no longer had the opportunity to leave their work at the office at the end of the day.
-Their workstation was now inside their home, making it increasingly difficult to work with their employer’s demands that deadlines be met, and emails be responded to at any time of day.
-These longer hours that these employees are now working are chipping away at little amounts of personal time these employees have to tend to their personal and familial obligations.
-The Work-life balance of these employees has become extremely unbalanced in recent years, and this needs to change.
+Employees no longer had the opportunity to leave their work in the office at the end of the day.
+Their workstation was now inside their home, making it increasingly difficult to work with their employer’s demands that deadlines be met and emails be responded to at any time of the day.
+These longer hours that employees are now working are chipping away at little amounts of personal time they need to tend to their personal and familial obligations.
+The work-life balance of these employees has become extremely unbalanced in recent years, and this needs to change.

-It is important that employers to understand that a poor work-life balance “does serious harm to the world's working class” so they can address the issue now that working from home has begun to invade the work-life balance of these employees (Fleetwood, 2017, p.
+It is important for employers to understand that a poor work-life balance “does serious harm to the world's working class” so they can now address the issue that working from home has begun to invade the work-life balance of these employees (Fleetwood, 2007, p.
 388).
 Now that employees can complete their job duties at home, employers are taking advantage of the situation to further increase their expectations of employees.
-Employers are doing this “by creating a time squeeze with negative job to home spillovers” as employees continue working after their normal working hours to ensure important tasks get done (Heywood, 2010, p.
+Employers are doing this “by creating a time squeeze with negative job to home spillovers,” as employees continue working after their normal working hours to ensure important tasks get done (Heywood et al., 2010, p.
 1995).
-Whilst this time squeeze can help the employer complete tasks with fewer resources and employees, it can lead to many concerns for the employees, including increased levels of stress and decreased job satisfaction as this time squeeze causes the employee’s working hours to spill into their personal hours.
-Employees already have many tasks that they must complete during their personal hours, such as attending personal and familial events and activities that they have in their life.
-This spillage will result in employees not being able to attend personal and familial events are very important to them.
+While this time squeeze can help the employer complete tasks with fewer resources and employees, it can lead to many concerns for the employees, including increased levels of stress and decreased job satisfaction since this time squeeze causes the employee’s working hours to spill into their personal hours.
+Employees already have many tasks that they must complete during their personal hours, such as attending to personal and familial events and activities that they have in their lives.
+This spillage will result in employees not being able to attend to personal and familial events that are important to them.

-This is a major issue that is detrimental to workers, evident by how quickly work-life balance has become one of the biggest concerns of workers around the world, with many resorting to doing the bare minimum and vowing to not work past their typical working hours.
-Studies show that when “employees cannot find balance for their work and non-working lives, they experience an inter-role conflict” (Sanchez-Vidal, 2012, p.
+This is a major issue that is detrimental to workers, evident by how quickly work-life balance has become one of the biggest concerns for workers around the world, with many resorting to doing the bare minimum and vowing to not work past their typical working hours.
+Studies show that when “employees cannot find balance for their work and non-working lives, they experience an inter-role conflict” (Sánchez-Vidal et al., 2012, p.
 545).
 This inter-role conflict can render workers unable to meet the obligations of their personal and familial roles, such as participating in hobbies and self-care routines, caring for their young children and elderly family members, or completing chores around the home such as cooking and cleaning.
-The labour role of these employees is consuming an increased amount of their day as employers expect employees to be highly committed to the company by working long hours and prioritizing their labour role over their personal and familial roles.
+The labour role of these employees is consuming increased time in their day as employers expect employees to be highly committed to the company by working long hours and prioritizing their labour role over their personal and familial roles.

 Given the benefits that both employees and employers can receive from employees having a balanced work-life balance, it is important that employers do what they can to ensure that employees have an adequate balance between their labour role and their personal and familial roles.
 A reasonable work-life balance can be achieved through various means.
 A good place to start would be implementing flexible working hours.
 Expecting employees to start their work early in the morning and continue working well into the evening does not allow employees to tend to their personal and familial roles.
 Employees should be given the flexibility to start and end their work hours at times that they deem reasonable, as long as they are able to meet deadlines and attend important meetings with their coworkers and clients.
 This flexibility allows employees to start their day a bit later if they need drop their children off at school, take an extended lunch if they have an important doctor’s appointment, or finish their workday early if they have a personal event to attend in the evening.
 This flexibility allows them to focus on their work during their work hours, preventing them from experiencing burnout and anxiety as they continue to disregard the accumulating number of personal and familial tasks that they are not able to complete due to their labour role.